andrew-peng-144/Junior-Design-0326/README.md

 2. Run PuTTY
 3. For the host name, put `ec2-user@cgaprojectshowcase.com`. ec2-user has sudo access.
 4. Connection type, put SSH.
 5. On the Category panel on the left, navigate to Connection -> SSH -> Auth.
-Click on “Browse”, then select the `.ppk` file.
+Click on "Auth".
+Then on the right, click on “Browse”, then select the `.ppk` file.
 6. On the Category panel, click “Session”, enter a name for the session in Saved Sessions, and then click “Save”.
 7. Click “Open” to connect to the server.
 8. If successful, you should now be able to run Linux commands on the server.